DaRin Butz Foundation Research Internship Program

 We do not provide or locate housing for interns.
-We recommend looking for summer sublets (by visiting Craig’s List and searching under the “housing” heading for instance), renting a room on Airbnb, or renting a dorm room from one of the local universities (for example, see Emmanuel College, Northeastern University, Suffolk University and Boston University).
+We recommend looking for summer sublets (by visiting Craig’s List and searching under the “housing” heading for instance), renting a room on Airbnb, or renting a dorm room from one of the local universities (for example, see Emmanuel College, Northeastern University, Suffolk University and Boston University, Bay State College).
 Explore the resources on Boston.com for more information on visiting or relocating to the Boston area.
 Please reach out to discuss different neighborhoods and transportation options.

 Is travel covered?